Courses

 Theatre Arts Skills and Coursework

-Many theatre arts production courses teach skills that span a variety of disciplines, including:
+Many theatre arts courses teach skills that span a variety of disciplines, including:

 Physics and Engineering